 In Maryland, our waterways are a point of pride.
 Thousands of us embark on boats, kayaks, and jet skis to fish or simply spend a summer day out on the water.
-All these opportunities for boating come with their fair share of related injuries.
+All these opportunities for boating come with a cost when negligent boaters cause boating accidents.

 Over the last five years, Maryland has had an average of 139 boating accidents annually.
 These accidents resulted in about 14 deaths per year, and many more injuries.

-Most of these deaths could have been prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
+Most boat accident deaths could be prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
 Just like driving a car, operating a boat is a responsibility that must be taken seriously.Boating Injuries by the Numbers

 Injuries and drowning can result from boating accidents such as collisions with another boat or a fixed object, grounding, falling overboard, and water flooding the boat.
 Other boating-related injuries include things like carbon monoxide poisoning from an engine or generator, water sports, fires, electric shock, and injuries associated with a boat's machinery and operation, such as being struck by a propeller.